 While it can be nice to use a debit card or credit card, that doesn’t mean you should forget about paying with cash.

-While cash has the obvious benefit of not being associated with any specific account like a debit or credit card would be, the best reason to always keep some on hand is for emergencies.
+While cash has the obvious benefit of not being associated with any specific account like a debit or credit card, the best reason to always keep some on hand is for emergencies.

-Then you’ll have no choice but to get the money somewhere else (like a payday loan lender) – this is why having an emergency fund set up is so important in addition to keeping at least one stack of cash around.
-Break bad money habits by ditching credit cards and going with a cash-only lifestyle.
+Then you’ll have no choice but to get the money somewhere else (like a payday loan lender) – this is why having an emergency fund set up is essential and keeping at least one stack of cash around.
+Break bad money habits by ditching credit cards and a cash-only lifestyle.

 Not Having Savings Goals And Prioritizing Them

-It’s hard to come up with some concrete numbers for savings goals since it totally depends on what you’re saving up for, but if you don’t have any in mind at all then that’s a pretty good sign that you aren’t taking your financial education seriously.
+It’s hard to come up with some concrete numbers for savings goals since it depends on what you’re saving up for, but if you don’t have any in mind, then that’s a good sign that you need to take your financial education seriously.

-It doesn’t matter if this is cold hard cash sitting in the bank account or from putting money away toward retirement.
-Every little bit helps so why not start thinking about where things like your debt payoff go into?
+It doesn’t matter if this is cold, hard cash sitting in the bank account or putting money away toward retirement.
+Every little bit helps, so why not start thinking about where things like your debt payoff go?

 Only Budgeting For Monthly Expenses And Not The Extra Bills You Forget About

-By ignoring those small miscellaneous expenses (like going out to eat or buying a new pair of shoes) and by only budgeting for the big ones (mortgage, rent, car payments), you might be overlooking a lot of smaller expenses that add up over time.
+By ignoring those small miscellaneous expenses (like going out to eat or buying a new pair of shoes) and by only budgeting for the big ones (mortgage, rent, car payments), you might be overlooking a lot of more minor expenses that add up over time.

-The problem with this is twofold: for one, if you budgeted for more of these little things then it might mean your debt payoff plan wouldn’t have to be as drastic!
+The problem with this is twofold: if you budgeted for more of these little things, then it might mean your debt payoff plan wouldn’t have to be as drastic!

-In addition, you also would have more wiggle room in case something goes wrong (like needing a new tire blowout or computer crash) and not even having enough money on hand to deal with the situation.
+In addition, you also would have more wiggle room if something goes wrong (like needing a new tire blowout or computer crash) and not even having enough money on hand to deal with the situation.
 Break bad money habits by working that budget each month.

 Not Learning About Investing And Avoiding It Completely